-(Gain) Loss on Sale of Assets.
-Gain or loss on sale of assets consists of sales of certain property, plant and equipment.
+Gain on Sale of Property, Plant and Equipment.
+Gain or loss on sale of property, plant and equipment consists of sales of assets within this category of fixed assets.

-Foreign Currency Transaction (Gains) and Losses.
-Foreign currency transaction (gains) and losses result from a change in exchange rates between the functional currency and the currency in which a foreign currency transaction is denominated.
+Foreign Currency Transaction (Gain) Loss.
+Foreign currency transaction (gain) loss result from a change in exchange rates between the functional currency and the currency in which a foreign currency transaction is denominated.
 The Company's foreign subsidiaries, whose functional currency is the local currency, conduct a portion of their operations in U.S. dollars.
 As a result, these subsidiaries hold significant monetary assets denominated in U.S. dollars.
 These monetary assets are subject to changes in exchange rates between the U.S. dollar and the local currency.